New York Historical: Decline and revival

 The museum has mounted exhibits on national themes through history in New York.
 For instance, beginning in 2005 with Slavery and the Making of New York, 1600s–1827, it mounted the first exhibition ever in New York City on the major but little-known role of slavery in the city's economy and history.
 During the colonial years, 41% of households had slaves, and much of the city's economy through the Civil War was related to the South and slavery; half of its exports were related to cotton.
 Devoting the entire first floor to the exhibit, the museum mounted the largest theme exhibit in its 200-year history.
 It also addressed the strengths of African Americans who resisted slavery and created their own culture, both in New York and the nation.

 A related part of the exhibit was commissioning 20 new works by invited artists, some of whom used objects from the museum's collections to create new works and installations on this theme.
 The second exhibition was New York Divided: Slavery and the Civil War, 1827–1865, (November 17, 2006 to September 3, 2007), which explored the economy before the war and strong business ties to the South, events related to the war such as the New York City Draft Riots, and other aspects.
 Southerners visited New York so frequently in the antebellum era that they had favorite hotels.

 Under the direction of Louise Mirrer, a three-year, $65 million renovation of the landmark building on Central Park West was completed in 2011 to enhance public access to the institution's resources.
-On Central Park West, windows were lengthened to form new entrances, with views into the main gallery, and windows were expanded.
+On Central Park West, windows were lengthened to form new doorway entrances, with views into the main gallery, and windows were expanded.
 To establish "a street presence," the society has installed life-size bronze sculptures outside the building—Abraham Lincoln on Central Park West, Frederick Douglass on West 77th Street—national figures with connections to New York.

 After reopening, the Historical Society offered a multimedia installation of major themes of American history through stories and figures from New York's past.
 It also has a new section for an interactive children's history museum.